-The Company determines whether revenue should be reported on a gross or net basis by assessing whether the Company is acting as the principal or an agent in the transaction.
-If the Company is acting as the principal in a transaction, the Company reports revenue on a gross basis.
-If the Company is acting as an agent in a transaction, the Company reports revenue on a net basis.
-In determining whether the Company acts as the principal or an agent, the Company follows the accounting guidance under Topic 605 for principal-agent considerations and places the most weight on three factors: whether or not the Company (i) is the primary obligor in the arrangement, (ii) has latitude in determining pricing and (iii) bears credit risk.
+The Company determined whether revenue should have been reported on a gross or net basis by assessing whether the Company is acting as the principal or an agent in the transaction.
+If the Company was acting as the principal in a transaction, the Company reported revenue on a gross basis.
+If the Company was acting as an agent in a transaction, the Company reported revenue on a net basis.
+In determining whether the Company acted as the principal or an agent, the Company followed the accounting guidance under Topic 605 for principal-agent considerations and placed the most weight on three factors: whether or not the Company (i) was the primary obligor in the arrangement, (ii) had latitude in determining pricing and (iii) bore credit risk.